-Excessive moisture in the air can occur at high and low temperature.
-Manufacturers might give water removal rates at conditions which make their machines look the best – typically 30°C and 80% relative humidity.
-Performance is often lower at colder temperatures; if you want to deal with winter condensation, ask for figures at 10°C and 15°C (although they will not always be available).
+Excessive moisture in the air can occur at high and low temperatures.
+Manufacturers might give water removal rates at conditions which make their machines look the best, typically 30°C and 80% relative humidity.
+Performance is often lower at colder temperatures, so if you want to deal with winter condensation, ask for figures at 10°C and 15°C (although they won't always be available).

 Wheels, castors and handles are useful, as dehumidifiers can be heavy.
 Cord storage is handy when moving the unit or packing it away.

-A small water-collection tank makes a dehumidifier more compact and easier to carry around – but if the tank is too small, you'll have to empty it several times a day.
+A small water-collection tank makes a dehumidifier more compact and easier to carry around, but if the tank is too small, you'll have to empty it several times a day.
 Models with larger tanks won't need to be emptied as often, but can be bulkier.
-The tank should be easy to remove, and big enough to hold at least four litres of water.
+The tank should be easy to remove, and big enough to hold at least 4L of water.

 Controls and labels

-All the tested models have an air filter for trapping dust, and some models have a UV light filter for killing airborne bacteria.
+All the models we tested have an air filter for trapping dust, and some models have a UV light filter for killing airborne bacteria.

-Most dehumidifiers make upward of 50 decibels (dB) of noise – enough to be annoying if you're trying to watch TV, hold a conversation or sleep.
+Most dehumidifiers make upwards of 50 decibels (dB) of noise – enough to be annoying if you're trying to watch TV, hold a conversation or sleep.
 By comparison, most fridges are about 30–40dB.

-An air conditioner can be an alternative to a dehumidifier, as it can dry the air as well as cool or heat, and may be a better option in hot, humid climates where a dehumidifier's heating effect could be undesirable.
+As mentioned above, an air conditioner can be an alternative to a dehumidifier, as it can dry the air as well as cool or heat, and it may be a better option in hot humid climates where a dehumidifier's heating effect can be undesirable.